 - iOS: 5.0 or higher

-Account Recovery is not available on the Web-App.
+Account Recovery is currently unavailable on Android and the Web app.

 Enabling Account Recovery

 Admins can enable Account Recovery from within the Admin Console (Settings > Account Recovery).
 Admins will be prompted for their Master Password to confirm the setting.

 Once Account Recovery is enabled, all users on the account will receive an in-app notification.

 If you choose to setup Zero-Knowledge Account Recovery, you need to click Ok and log out of your Dashlane Desktop application and log back in on the same device.
 This last step is required to complete a future Account Recovery request.